sohamkamani/Monadify/README.md

 ### Lodash/underscore support*
 Monadify supports the use of external utility libraries like lodash.
 It extends their functionality to provide for a great and expressive new way to write code.
 Lodash functions of the form `_.someFunction(operand, argument)` can be used with Monadify as `someMonad.someFunction(argument).apply()` (see example).

-\* This feature is still in alpha.
+\* This feature is still in development.
 Contributions are welcome :)

 #### Examples